 I created a video for the American Dairy Association North East that shows how to make them.
 You can watch the video on their Facebook page here.

-Frozen Homemade Yogurt Tubes
+Are Homemade Yogurt Tubes Healthy?

-- 3/4 cup plain yogurt (I use whole-milk yogurt)
+- 3/4 cup plain yogurt, (I use whole-milk yogurt)